Anjisnu-123/ML-Algo/Day 24 /Content.md

 - Handles imbalances in datasets
 - Useful for low-dimensional data and when interpretability is important

+When to apply LDA:
+- Classification tasks
+- Assumption of normality
+- Homogeneity of variance
+- Low-dimensional data
+- Performance benchmarking
+- Interpretability
+- Preprocessing requirement

 ## Quadratic Discriminant Analysis (QDA)

 QDA extends LDA by allowing for non-linear decision boundaries.